memgraph/docs/mage/installation/source.md

 :::warning

-Make sure you cloned  `mage` github repository with `--recurse-submodules` flag since it has incorporated Memgraph inside:
+Be sure you cloned the `mage` GitHub repository using the `--recurse-submodules` flag since it has incorporated Memgraph inside:

 ```shell
 git clone --recurse-submodules https://github.com/memgraph/mage.git